SogoCZE/Jails/readme.md

 This repo uses git submodules.
 Clone it using `git clone --recurse-submodules`.

 ### Building
-Compile the release version of the server with `jai build - -release`.
+Compile the release version of the server with `jai build.jai - -release`.
 Jails binary will be generated in the `bin` folder.

 ### VS Code
 1. Make sure this repo is your working directory (e.g. `cd Jails`).